poornach7/sentimental_analysis/README.md

 A pie chart will be generated to visualize the analysis. <br>
 The analysed tweets are stored in a file in the same directory.<br>

+## Required packages
+run the following command to install the required packages for the project:

+`pip install -r requirements.txt`

 ## Modules
 TwitterClient.py - is responsible to authenticate the user on twitter dev portal.
 Once the user is authenticated, user will be able to fetch tweets based on the search query. <br>
 Tools.py - methods/functions which are required to manipulate the data.
 Functions like cleaning the data, tokenize the tweets, writing the data to a csv file and etc.